Vertigo is a common presentation in Chiropractic practice and has a variety of causes.

 For reasons unknown, most likely ageing, the composition of this fluid alters and crystals develop.
 These are known as otoliths, not dis-similar to uric acid crystals associated with gout or even kidney or gallstones.

 From here, the crystals interfere with the normal fluid dynamics within the semi-circular canals and oftentimes get stuck!
 This then leads to balance issues which are very different to light headedness or dizziness.
 In the case of vertigo, the room spins.
 In the latter, you spin.

-Let’s talk about how your Chiropractor diagnoses and tests for BPPV associated with inner ear.
+Let’s talk about how your Chiropractor diagnoses and tests for BPPV associated with the inner ear.
 I recommend you search for these tests on YOUTUBE to see what’s involved rather than I describe them here.

 The primary test is called the ‘Dix-Hall pike’ test.
-Your Chiropractor is looking for flickering of your eyes known as nystagmus.
+Your Chiropractor is looking for the flickering of your eyes known as nystagmus.
 Whichever side your head is positioned determines the involved ear.

 Once this is determined the Chiropractor will look for the direction of eye flicker.
-This will be then determine the appropriate test.
+This will then determine the appropriate test.

 It is best to let your Chiropractor help you with any of these techniques particularly as they involve relatively extreme neck positioning not to mention, they usually provoke more vertigo.